mohitsingh45983/Stone-Paper-Scissors-Game/README.md

     7.Same move: Draw
     8.Update Score: Increment the score for the user or the computer based on the result.
     9.Display Result: Show the result of the round and update the scoreboard.

+#Conclusion
+The Stone Paper Scissors game is a simple yet fun web application that allows users to engage in the classic game against a computer opponent.
+With an intuitive interface, smooth interactions, and real-time score tracking, it offers an enjoyable experience for users of all ages.
+The project demonstrates the use of basic web technologies to create interactive and user-friendly applications.